-How not-for-profit professionals should be using search data to truly understand the public
+How to use search data to truly understand the public

-Note: this webinar will primarily be for those working in not-for-profit, but it will still be useful for those who work in marketing more generally
+Note: this webinar will primarily be for those working in not-for-profit,including the public sector and academia but it will still be useful for those who work in marketing more generally

 I bet that at some point in 2020 you’ve turned to Google with concerns about what’s been happening in the world, seeking answers to questions that you may not have wanted to ask your partners, family or even your doctor...

 This year has shown us, more than ever before, that the internet can become a welcome friend in times of crisis, signposting us towards help and advice at life’s most significant and intense moments.

 Humans perform a massive 5.6 billion searches worldwide every 24 hours, and in the UK and the US at least, it’s usually Google that we turn to with our needs, thoughts, wants, concerns, questions and more.
 Google is therefore, effectively, a gatekeeper of the public’s most candid truths - and this makes it an incredibly valuable data source for anyone whose job involves trying to understand (and help) people.

 While marketers are somewhat au fait with search data, there’s still a huge opportunity for those working in the not-for-profit sector and in social science to get to grips with Google and to do more search listening to inform their work.
 We’ll explore that in this webinar, where AnswerThePublic's Hannah Harris chats to Sam Gilbert, Researcher at The Bennett Institute for Public Policy, University of Cambridge and Sophie Coley from Search Listening.